SolaceSamples/solace-samples-dotnet/docs/_tutorials/persistence-with-queues.md

 Provisioning the queue involves three steps.

 1. Obtaining IQueue interface instance representing the queue you wish to create.
 2. Setting the properties that you wish for your queue.
 This examples permits consumption of messages and sets the queue type to exclusive.
-More details on queue permissions can be found in the [developer documentation]({{ site.docs-solace-apis }}){:target="_top"}.
+More details on queue permissions can be found under EndpointProperties.EndpointPermission Enumeration section in the [developer documentation]({{ site.docs-dotnet-api }}){:target="_top"}.
 3. Provisioning the Queue on the Solace message router

 The following code shows you this for the queue named “Q/tutorial”.